cabforum/smime/SBR.md

 #### 3.2.3.3 Disclosure of verification sources

-The CA or RA SHALL verify the unique identifier used in the Certificate from a register that is maintained or authorized by the relevant government agency.
+The CA or RA SHALL verify the Registration Reference to be included in the Certificate from a register that is maintained or authorized by the relevant government agency.
 The CA SHALL disclose the authorized sources it uses to verify the Applicant's creation, existence, or recognition.
 This disclosure SHALL be through an appropriate and readily accessible online means.
 The CA SHALL document where to obtain this information within Section 3.2 of the CA's CP and/or CPS.

 Nothing in these Requirements prohibits the use of third-party vendors to obtain regularly-updated and current information from the government register provided that the third party obtains the information directly from the government.